Xilinx/VVAS/3.0/source/docs/Embedded/Tutorials/MultiChannelML.rst

 Pre-built binaries
 *******************

-Release package COMING SOON provides prebuilt binaries including SD card image that has the implemented design and required software, VAI models and scripts.
+Release package can be dowloaded from `vvas_multichannel_ml_2022.2_zcu104.zip <https://www.xilinx.com/member/forms/download/xef.html?filename=vvas_multichannel_ml_2022.2_zcu104.zip>`_ which provides prebuilt binaries including SD card image that has the implemented design and required software, and scripts.
 You may use the pre-built binaries and provided scripts to quickly run the GStreamer pipelines to get a feel of the platform.

  ..
 Note::